Adoption Family FAQs

 Answers to Common Adoption Questions

 Need more information?
-You can also contact us at (800) 985-8108 if you’d like to speak with someone directly.
+Contact us online or call (800) 985-8108 today if you’d like to speak with someone directly!

 How do I start the adoption process?

-To get started with the adoption process, contact Adoption Choices of Florida and let us know that you’re interested.
+To get started with the adoption process, you will need to meet with a local adoption agency in Florida. contact Adoption Choices of Florida and let us know that you’re interested.
 We can direct you to the appropriate paperwork and schedule a meeting with our adoption counselors.

 When will the child be placed with us?